wirshingh/mitos-hydra-loop/README.md

 # Set path to base project directory.
 This is where the results will go
 SAMPLEDIR_BASE="full path to base project directory"

+#Enter digit for Genetic Code.
+The default is set to 5 (Invertebrate Mitochondrial)
+GENCODE="5"

 #============================================================================
 # CREATE DIRECTORY FOR RESULTS
 #============================================================================